1jour1vin

 About the estate:

 Located in Givry, this small 2.5-hectare estate is run by the Devillard family, who also own Château de Chamirey.
-It consists of three plots, two in the village appellation, including Clos Mortière, and one in the Servoisine premier cru.
-The vines are cultivated using sustainable methods under the guidance of Enrico Peyron, with manual harvesting and long aging.
-The parcels are adjacent and very well located within the appellation.
-Quantities are therefore limited but produced with care comparable to the estate's Mercureys wines.
+It consists of three plots: two in the village appellation, including Clos Mortière, and one in the Premier Cru Servoisine.
+The vineyards are managed using sustainable viticulture practices under the guidance of Enrico Peyron; harvesting is done by hand, and aging is extended.
+The plots are adjacent and exceptionally well-situated within the appellation.
+Yields are therefore limited but produced with a level of care comparable to the estate’s Mercurey wines.

 Hachette Wine Guide